ritavdwalt/ritavdwalt.github.io/_projects/2021-skripsie.md

 To achieve sustainable, long-term deployment without battery replacement, the field device firmware was written in C using STM32CubeIDE and programmed via JTAG/SWD.

-- **LoRa PHY optimisation:** Configured the Sub-GHz PHY layer parameters (Spreading Factor, Bandwidth, explicit header modes) to prioritize maximum transmission range (tested successfully up to 2.9km) over high data rates, perfectly tailoring the protocol to the agricultural application.
+- **LoRa PHY optimisation:** Configured the Sub-GHz PHY layer parameters (Spreading Factor, Bandwidth, explicit header modes) to prioritise maximum transmission range (tested successfully up to 2.9km) over high data rates, perfectly tailoring the protocol to the agricultural application.
 - **Power efficiency:** Implemented software-controlled power switching.
 The firmware actively shuts down power to the sensors, the 1.5V regulator, and the radio modules during the 6-hour intervals between transmissions, drastically extending battery life.

 ---